juju/docs/src/en/tutorial-01-example-charm.md

 ```

 Lets build again with our changes.

 ```bash
 cd ~/charms/layers/
 charm build layer-example
 ```

 The charm will now be built and the final charm assemble ends up in
-~/charms/layers/trusty/example
+'~/charms/layers/trusty/example'

 Deploy it with juju:

 ```bash
 juju deploy example
 ```

-After some time, juju status will show the "Hello World" message.
+After some time, `juju status` will show the "Hello World" message.

 Congratulations, you have completed the first basic excersise in charm development!

 ## Next lesson: Interfaces

-Building on your new knowledge, your should try to the Vanilla example which introduce 'interfaces' to charms.
+Building on your new knowledge, you should try out the Vanilla example which introduces 'interfaces' to charms.

 ## More to learn from this tutorial:

 ### Layers vs Charms

 One way of thinking about layers in relation to charms, is in terms of libraries or modules.
 A compilation of layers results in a charm that can be deployed by the juju engine.

 *Tip!
 There are a lot of pre exising layers included in charm tools, you can find them here [interfaces.juju.solutions][interfaces])*

 ### Reactive programming

 Most programmers expects their applications to be executing from a clear "main()" start and move on step by step towards an exit.
 Reactive programming is 'somewhat' different in how you plan the execution.

 In reactive programming, a good way of thinking about your program, is that it has many "main()" entry points.
 Which one is execute, depends on how you chose to act on the different states/flags communicated to you by the juju engine.

 The principle is that juju engine signals your application, and you write code/functions to act on this information.
 Your code then raises new flags/states to communicate with the rest of the system.

-This is what the '@when(some.flag.raised)' etc. decorators are all about.
+This is what the `@when(some.flag.raised)` decorators are all about.